Acesulfame Potassium | Health | How Much | Keto | Insulin | Side Effects

-Therefore, to determine if acesulfame is keto-friendly or can help with weight loss in general, we need to examine its effects on insulin levels.
+Therefore, we need to examine its effects on insulin levels to determine if acesulfame is keto-friendly or can help with weight loss.

 Nowadays, researchers can predict about 75% of obese people’s weight gain and loss through insulin levels (Kong et al. 201310).

 Ultimately, the storage hormone has the task of storing supplied energy that is not needed ad hoc.
 Therefore, the higher the insulin level, the more efficient the fat accumulation.